Viber/viber-bot-python/README.md

 Inherits from [ViberRequest](#ViberRequest)

-Conversation started event fires when a user opens a conversation with the PA using the “message” button (found on the PA’s info screen) or using a [deep link](https://developers.viber.com/docs/tools/deep-links/).
+Conversation started event fires when a user opens a conversation with the Public Account/ bot using the “message” button (found on the account’s info screen) or using a [deep link](https://developers.viber.com/docs/tools/deep-links).

-This event is **not** considered a subscribe event and doesn't allow the PA to send messages to the user; however, it will allow sending one "welcome message" to the user.
+This event is **not** considered a subscribe event and doesn't allow the account to send messages to the user; however, it will allow sending one "welcome message" to the user.
 See [sending a welcome message](#SendingWelcomeMessage) below for more information.

 | Param | Type | Notes |
 | --- | --- | --- |